fabeet/guides/tech-stack/README.md

 ### Messaging

 - Use [twilio] or [vonage] when producing and consuming messages between services.
-- Use [twilio] by default when using message from Laravel applications.
+- Use [twilio] by default when using messages from Laravel applications.

 [twilio]: https://www.twilio.com/
 [vonage]: https://www.vonage.com/